 The PGY1 Pharmacy Residency offered at the Hospital of the University of Pennsylvania is accredited by the American Society of Health-System Pharmacists.

-Our hospital also offers PGY2 Residency Programs In the following areas: Oncology (ASHP Accreditation Candidate), Critical Care, Drug Information, Hematology/Oncology, Infectious Diseases, Pharmacy Administration, Solid Organ Transplant, or Nutrition.
+Our hospital also offers PGY2 Residency Programs In the following areas: Oncology (ASHP Acreddited), Critical Care, Infectious Diseases, Pharmacy Administration, Solid Organ Transplant, and Emergency Medicine.